Subbuteo Tribute Website.

 The more robust nature of the pieces meant that a glass ball, like a small marble could be used instead of the plastic Subbuteo ball.
 I'm not sure how dangerous this makes hitting a big six....

 Tom Taylor also extended his infamous "Subbuteo Streakers" range, to include a cricket version to accompany the set.
 Sadly, these sets were made of plastic, so jokes about freezing brass monkeys are (even more) inappropriate.
+He also told the Indian manufacturers that they could produce extra sets to sell in India if they so wished.
+We wonder if they did!

 If anyone finds any other Subbuteo figures turning up in other games, then please let me know.